PILSEN TIF FREQUENTLY ASKED QUESTIONS

 How do TIFs work?

 Revenue for taxing bodies inside the district then remains stagnant for the duration of the TIF.
-Any future gains in property values goes to the TIF district, instead of the local taxing bodies.
+Any future gains in property values goes into the TIF district, instead of the local taxing bodies.
 TIF districts usually last for 23 years and can be renewed or sunset.

 The base amount is determined by whatever the property tax bill was the first year.
 For example, if the property tax bill for a building was $1000 during the first year, and the second year bill is $1500; then $1000 goes to the taxing bodies while $500 goes into the TIF district.